Shark finning: On other populations

 "The overfishing of sharks [has] serious effects for the entire marine food chain in some ecosystems. [...]
 [A] study found that removing sharks from a reef environment in the Caribbean had a trickling effect on other species.
 Without sharks, carnivorous fish that the sharks usually fed on thrived.
 The carnivorous fish, in turn, preyed on parrotfish that kept the corals clean.
-In time, the reefs changed from one dominated by coral to one overrun by algae."
+In time, the reefs changed from one dominated by coral to one overrun by algae."Studies conducted by Creel and Christianson (2008) have shown that with a decreased population of large sharks, there was an increase in marine mammals and reptiles.
+This can cause a plummeting effect within the marine ecosystem; they're driven by both consumptive and non-consumptive behaviors.
+However, we are only starting to understand the role sharks play in the ecosystem and natural environments.
+Due to the difficulties of studying sharks in their natural habitats, a majority of the studies have been conducted in a model of the natural ecosystem (Ferretti et al., 2010).

 Vulnerability of sharks

-On the IUCN Red List there are 39 species of elasmobranches (sharks and rays) listed as threatened species (Critically Endangered, Endangered or Vulnerable).
+On the IUCN Red List there are 39 species of elasmobranchs (sharks and rays) listed as threatened species (Critically Endangered, Endangered or Vulnerable).
 Sharks are an important part of the ocean ecosystem and are "an indicator for ocean health."
 Their role keeps the environment healthy because "they usually go after the sick, weak and slower fish populations."
 Due to shark overfishing in many areas in the world sharks are going missing or endangered.

 In 2013, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) listed the vulnerability of sharks.